 The Lighterman, King's Cross

 What: You can’t miss The Lighterman’s busy terrace as you walk into Coal Drops Yard, and there’s a reason it’s always heaving - the restaurant has the perfect mix of great, accessible food and scene-stealing location.
-Gaze out over the comings-and-goings of the Coal Drops Yard plaza as you get stuck into British classics and an excellent drinks list.
+Gaze out over the comings and goings of the Coal Drops Yard plaza as you get stuck into British classics and an excellent drinks list.
+We’re talking ‘steak on chips’ beef tartare, charred asparagus with parmesan hollandaise, grilled king prawns with garlic and lime, and sunny flatbread plates topped with tasty, delicious things.

 Where: 3 Granary Square, N1C 4BH